Through our WASH behaviour change programmes, over 154 million Indians have benefited so far.

-Launched in 1976 on a 72,500 square feet area in Mumbai, we supported Mother Teresa and the Missionaries of Charity to set up Asha Daan – A home for the abandoned, challenged, HIV-positive, and the destitute.
-We continue to maintain the premises to date and have taken care of over 400 people which includes infants, destitute men and women, and HIV-positive patients.
+Launched in 1976 in Mumbai, we supported Mother Teresa and the Missionaries of Charity to set up Asha Daan – a home for the abandoned, challenged, HIV-positive, and the needy.
+We continue to maintain the premises to date.
+At any given point of time, we take care of more than 350 people including infants, men and women, and HIV-positive patients.

-Currently, we are working towards re-developing the home to take better care of the people by providing them with better facilities.
+Currently, we are working towards re-developing the home to provide them with better facilities.

 COVID-19 relief work

 The COVID-19 pandemic has been one of the biggest challenges faced by the world.
 As a Company driven by purpose, HUL stands united with India.
 After announcing our commitment of INR 100 crores to help the nation fight COVID-19 during the first wave, significant work has been carried out by our teams to help combat the situation.
 We continued with our efforts in the second and third wave to ensure that we overcome this global health crisis together.